strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 We are going to depend on using the admin client to get volume information.
 This brings all the baggage of making a connection and dealing with possible failures.
-Also, we can potentially have an inconsistent view of the world between determining the active broker set and asking for a description of all log dirs.
+Also, we can potentially have an inconsistent view of the world between determining the active broker set and asking for a description of all log dirs (because we make two independent API calls) .
 So we need to react somehow to cases where we cannot get the volume data for all active brokers.

 Example inconsistent state:
 1. we call `describeCluster` and get a response that says broker 1 and 2 are active